amiradavoudi/Tracing/README.md

 The results are the ASRs regarding the toll-based attacking algorithm, shown in Table 1. <br>
 The results are w.r.t wallet ranges [0,10], [10, 20], and [20, 40]. <br>
 The number of plausible wallets includes 91, 721, and 2000; the ASRs include 61.38%, 14.31%, and 11.12%. <br>
-Please refer to Section 5.1 (Table 1) and the experiment 1.
+Please refer to Section 5.1 of the paper (Table 1) and Experiment 1.

 #### Main Result 2: Figure 2(a)
-Figure 2(a) shows the number of solutions per wallet balance (in dollars). <br>
+Figure 2(a) shows the number of solutions per wallet balance (in dollars).<br>
-Please refer to Section 5.1.3 (Figure 2) and the experiment 2.
+Please refer to Section 5.1.3 of the paper (Figure 2) and Experiment 2.

 #### Main Result 3: Figure 2(b)
 The result in Figure 2(b) shows the run-time (in ms) for each wallet balance (in dollars). <br>
-Please refer to Section 5.1.3 (Figure 2) and the experiment 3.
+Please refer to Section 5.1.3 of the paper (Figure 2) and Experiment 3.

 #### Main Result 4: toll-based-algorithm-with-heuristic
 The ASRs and APDS regarding the toll-based attacking algorithm using the first heuristic are shown in Table 2. <br>
 The results are w.r.t wallet ranges [0, 10], [10, 20], and [20, 40]. <br>
-Please refer to Section 5.2 (Table 2) and Experiment 4.
+Please refer to Section 5.2 of the paper (Table 2) and Experiment 4.

 #### Main Result 5: Figure 3(a)
 Figure 3(a) shows the average success rate for each toll price range w.r.t wallet range [0, 10]. <br>
-Please refer to Section 5.3 (Figure 3) and Experiment 5.
+Please refer to Section 5.3 of the paper (Figure 3) and Experiment 5.

 #### Main Result 6: Figure 3(b)
 Figure 3(b) shows the average success rate for each toll price range w.r.t wallet range [10, 20]. <br>
-Please refer to Section 5.3 (Figure 3) and the experiment 6.
+Please refer to Section 5.3 of the paper (Figure 3) and Experiment 6.

 #### Main Result 7: Figure 3(c)
 Figure 3(c) shows the average success rate for each toll price range w.r.t wallet range [20, 40]. <br>
-Please refer to Section 5.3 (Figure 3) and the experiment 7.
+Please refer to Section 5.3 of the paper (Figure 3) and Experiment 7.

 #### Main Result 8: Figure 3(d)
 Figure 3(d) shows the success rate for each wallet balance (in dollars). <br>
-Please refer to Section 5.3 (Figure 3) and the experiment 8.
+Please refer to Section 5.3 of the paper (Figure 3) and Experiment 8.

 #### Main Result 9: Figure 3(e)
 Figure 3(e) shows the average success rate for each billing period length(in weeks). <br>
-Please refer to Section 5.3 (Figure 3) and the experiment 9.
+Please refer to Section 5.3 of the paper (Figure 3) and Experiment 9.

 #### Main Result 10: Figure 3(f)
 The result is Figure 3(f), showing the average success rate for each number of toll stations. <br>
-Please refer to Section 5.3 (Figure 3) and the experiment 10.
+Please refer to Section 5.3 of the paper (Figure 3) and Experiment 10.

 #### Main Result 11: cycle-based-algorithm
 The results are the ASRs regarding the cycle-based attacking algorithm, shown in Table 1. <br>
 The results are w.r.t wallet ranges [0, 10], [10, 20], and [20, 40].
 The number of plausible wallets includes
 91, 721, and 2000 ASRs include 51%, 11%, and 0.28%. <br>
-Please refer to Sections 5.1 (Table 1), 6.2, and Experiment 11.
+Please refer to Sections 5.1 of the paper (Table 1), 6.2, and Experiment 11.

 #### Main Result 12: Figure 5
 The result in Figure 5 shows the distribution of success rates across all plausible wallets with the range [w<sub>l</sub>, w<sub>u</sub>]. <br>